freeCodeCamp/guide/README.md

 If you can't find a stub about the topic you'd like to write about, you can open a PR that creates the stub and includes your draft article.
 Feel free to ask us questions if you're not sure where to put a new article in the directory structure.

-Before you begin writing, make sure to read the [article style guide](#article-style-guide) below.
+Before you begin writing, make sure to read the [article style guide](#article-style-guide).

 ## How to contribute
 You can create a PR (Pull Request) with your draft article (or edits on an existing article) in two ways:

 1) The easiest method is to use the GitHub interface.
-Watch the video demonstration or follow the steps below it:
+Watch the video demonstration :point_down: or follow the steps below it:

 ![Gif showing the GitHub interface steps](https://i.imgur.com/0cmxJwN.gif)